Red River Expedition (1806): Expedition

 On April 19, 1806, the now-24-member party (Freeman and his two assistants; Sparks, who commanded the military party, with two officers, seventeen privates, and a servant) pushed off in two flat-bottomed barges and a pirogue from Fort Adams, near Natchez, Mississippi, and turned into the Red River to go upstream to the west.
 The group gradually took on soldiers along the route in response to rumors of a possible attack by Spanish troops and soon numbered 45.
 By July 28, the party was 615 miles upriver, near what is now New Boston, Texas, and heard gunfire in the distance that indicated the presence of Spanish troops.

 "Hoping to provoke an international confrontation for personal gain," U.S. General James Wilkinson of the Louisiana Territory had secretly notified Spain of the Freeman expedition (he had had separate dealings with it earlier) and sent two teams of soldiers to intercept the party.
 The Freeman party was stopped at what has since been called "Spanish Bluff" on the river.
-Bith the Spanish commander and Freeman undertook a parlay.
+Both the Spanish commander and Freeman undertook a parlay.
 The Spanish said that they had been ordered to fire on any foreign armed troops passing through Spanish territory.
 In response, Freeman demanded for the Spanish to provide their objections to the team's passage in writing and to name the authority under which they were taking action.
 The Spanish commander asked when Freeman would start on his return journey.
 Freeman's crew was highly outnumbered, and Jefferson had ordered the expedition to avoid any conflict with the Spanish.
 The expedition turned back on the next day and returned downriver to its starting point.